StevenBentley/strimzi-lab/taxi-example/doc/README.md

   <img src ="assets/taxi-grid.png" alt="Taxi Grid Example"/>
 </p>

 The additional application logic in the [Cell.java](../trip-convert-app/src/main/java/io/strimzi/trip/Cell.java) class and [TripConvertApp.java](../trip-convert-app/src/main/java/io/strimzi/TripConvertApp.java) perform this calculation, and we set the key of the new records as the `Cell` type, using a new SerDes created in an identical fashion to that of the `tripSerde`.
-This is important to ensure that every `Trip` corresponding to a particular pickup `Cell` are distributed to the same partition, and in turn the same processing node will receive this event, ensuring correctness and reproducability of the operations.
+This is important to ensure that every `Trip` corresponding to a particular pickup `Cell` are distributed to the same partition, and in turn the same processing node will receive this event, ensuring correctness and reproducibility of the operations.

 ## Aggregation